'I thought I was going to die': Abuses widespread in Ukraine

 Walking along the corridor of the now-empty prison, he recalled that every time he somehow disobeyed the Russians they would hit him with an electric shock to the neck and head.

-Rights groups say it's too early to know if the abuses in Kherson will be on the same level as in other liberated areas, but say that it's very likely.
+Rights groups say it's too early to know if the abuses in Kherson were on the same level as in other liberated areas but that it's very likely.

 The group has documented unlawful attacks on civilians, torture and forcible disappearances of civilians in occupied areas around the country.